 In the regular course of its investment banking business, Blackstone represents potential purchasers, sellers and other involved parties, including corporations, financial buyers, management, shareholders and institutions, with respect to assets that are suitable for investment by us.
 In such a case, Blackstone's client would typically require Blackstone to act exclusively on its behalf, thereby precluding us from acquiring such assets.
 Blackstone will be under no obligation to decline any such engagements in order to make the investment opportunity available to us.
 In connection with its investment banking, capital markets, real estate advisory and other businesses, Blackstone may determine that there are conflicts of interest or come into possession of information that limits its ability to engage in potential real estate-related transactions.
-Our activities may be constrained as a result of these conflicts of interests and Blackstone Real Estate.
+Our activities may be constrained as a result of these conflicts of interests and Blackstone personnel's inability to use such information.
+For example, employees of Blackstone may be prohibited by law or contract from sharing information with Blackstone Real Estate.
 Additionally, there may be circumstances in which one or more individuals associated with Blackstone will be precluded from providing services related to our activities because of certain confidential information available to those individuals or to other parts of Blackstone.
-In certain sellside and fundraising assignments, the seller may permit us to act as a participant in such transactions, which would raise certain conflicts of interest inherent in such a situation (including as to the negotiation of the purchase price).
+In certain sell-side and fundraising assignments, the seller may permit us to act as a participant in such transactions, which would raise certain conflicts of interest inherent in such a situation (including as to the negotiation of the purchase price).

 Blackstone has long-term relationships with a significant number of corporations and their senior management.
 In determining whether to invest in a particular transaction on our behalf, the Adviser will consider those relationships, which may result in certain transactions that the Adviser will not undertake on our behalf in view of such relationships.
 We may also co-invest with clients of Blackstone in particular properties, and the relationship with such clients could influence the decisions made by the Adviser with respect to such investments.
 Blackstone is under no obligation to decline any engagements or investments in order to make an investment opportunity available to us.
 We may be forced to sell or hold existing investments as a result of investment banking relationships or other relationships that Blackstone may have or transactions or investments Blackstone and its affiliates may make or have made.
-We may also co-invest with such clients of Blackstone in particular properties and the relationship with such clients could influence the decisions made by the Adviser with respect to such investments Blackstone and its affiliates may make or have made.
 We may also co-invest with such clients of Blackstone in particular properties and the relationship with such clients could influence the decisions made by the Adviser with respect to such investments.
 Furthermore, there can be no assurance that all potentially suitable investment opportunities that come to the attention of Blackstone will be made available to us.
 See "-To the extent that Other Blackstone Accounts have similar investment objectives, we may not be allocated certain opportunities or may share in certain opportunities in which lower relative returns may be allocated to us" below.